danielmsimuko/01-linux/README.md

 `$ sudo apt/yum list packagename` checsk for a newer upgradeable version of package

+`$sudo which/whereis packagename` lets you find a package's install location on the machine with whereis offering more info

 ### Hardware

 `$ lscpu` shows you all cpu and processor information including sockets, threads, cores and more